-SABBATICAL 2019

-(From to )

-What is a sabbatical?
+SABBATICAL 20 (From to) What is a sabbatical?
 A sabbatical (from the word sabbath) is time away from the regular routines of work for rest, renewal, and rebirth.
 When will this happen?

-Rev will be away on sabba atical for abo ut 3 months.
-The sabbatical will begin on and they'll return on 's last Sunday leading worship before the sabbatical k pegins will be ·

-Why is the sabbatical happening?
+Rev will be away on sabbatical for about 3 months.
+The sabbatical will begin on and they'll return on 's last Sunday leading worship before the sabbatical begins will be Why is the sabbatical happening?
 The United Church of Canada has adopted a policy on sabbatical leaves, which is incorporated into a call or appointment to a pastoral charge.
 It is applicable to ministry personnel who have completed five or more years of service in the pastoral charge.

-Sabbatical Policy

-More information can be found in Pastoral Relations: Supporting the Pastoral Relationship.

-Purpose

-The biblical roots of Sabbath are foundational to the concept of sabbatical as a time of rest from the work of ministry.
+When ministry personnel take a sabbatical, communities of faith benefit from the opportunity to reflect on their mission and ministry and experience different gifts of lay leadership.
+The sabbatical offers the community of faith a minister who returns with new energy and clarity about the tasks at hand.
+Sabbatical Policy More information can be found in the Pastoral Relations: Supporting the Pastoral Relationship handbook, found on the United Church website.
+Purpose The biblical roots of Sabbath are foundational to the concept of sabbatical as a time of rest from the work of ministry.
 Sabbatical time is for learning through reflection, revitalization, and recreation.

-Proposal

-The Ministry and Personnel Committee is overseeing the sabbatical and has approved the following goals and plan for the sabbatical:

-(list goals here)
+Proposal The Ministry and Personnel Committee is overseeing the sabbatical and has approved the following goals and plan for the sabbatical: (list goals here)

 What will happen during the sabbatical?

-A) Worship

-(add details about who is leading worship, if known)

-B) Pastoral Care and Funerals

-(add details here about pastoral care coverage)

-C) Council/Board/Session Meetings

-Regional Council has named of United Church as Pastoral Charge Supervisor for the duration of the sabbatical leave. will be present for all Council meetings.

-D) (add other details of concern or importance for your community of faith)

-Transitions

-Leaving: On Sunday during worship there will be a short blessing of the sabbatical leave.

-Returning: will be back to worship on OR back in the office on .
-In we'll schedule an opportunity to share experiences of the sabbatical.
+A) Worship (add details about who is leading worship, if known) B) Pastoral Care and Funerals (add details here about pastoral care coverage) C) Council/Board/Session Meetings Regional Council has named of United Church as Pastora Charge Supervisor for the duration of the sabbatical leave will be present for al Council meetings.
+D) (add other details of concern or importance for your community of faith) Transitions Leaving: On Sunday during worship there will be a short blessing of the sabbatical leave.
+Returning: will be back to worship on OR back in the office on In we'll schedule an opportunity to share experiences of the sabbatical.
 What if you have more questions?

-Please speak to a member of the Ministry and Personnel Committee:

-(list them and their contact information here)

-The sabbatical is seen as an opportunity to renew the energy and mission of both the minister and the congregation.
+Please speak to a member of the Ministry and Personnel Committee: (list them and their contact information here) The sabbatical is seen as an opportunity to renew the energy and mission of both the minister and the congregation.
 Thanks to everyone for making this experience possible!!